HalfTrend Indicator: Pine Script Trend & Buy/Sell Signals

 FAQs

-What is the best Amplitude for HalfTrend?
+What's the best Amplitude for HalfTrend?

-What is Channel Deviation in HalfTrend?
+What does Channel Deviation do in HalfTrend?

 Can I use HalfTrend for crypto?